-I have audited the financial statements of Merthyr Tydfil County Borough Council for the year ended 31 March 2021 under the Public Audit (Wales) Act 2004.
+I have audited the financial statements of Merthyr Tydfil County Borough Council for the year ended 31 March 2022 under the Public Audit (Wales) Act 2004.

-Merthyr Tydfil County Borough Council's financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, and the related notes, including a summary of significant accounting policies and the Expenditure and Funding Analysis.
+Merthyr Tydfil County Borough Council's financial statements comprise the Expenditure and Funding Analysis, the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, and the related notes, including a summary of significant accounting policies.

-The financial reporting framework that has been applied in their preparation is applicable law and international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2020-21.
+The financial reporting framework that has been applied in their preparation is applicable law and international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2021-22.